-There is a favourite plant in your yard that appears ill.
-Place a leaf in the instrument’s well.
+For obvious reasons, any method that relies even in part upon a learned subjective ability cannot be endorsed for actual human therapy.
+However, there exist countless other potential applications, as indicated by the following practical example.
+Place a leaf from a sick plant within the instrument’s receptacle.
 Then slowly rotate the “intensity” knob from 0 to 10 while asking for the current level of vitality.
 Stop turning when a positive “grab” provides a quantitative readout.
 Turn the knob back to “0”.
 In a similar fashion, the effect of any proposed remedy may be known in advance by placing it in the well along with the leaf.

-The “rate” and “intensity” dial faces above reflect the standard carbon potentiometer arc of a full 270 degrees.
-Their extremes of travel must coincide precisely with the first and last numerical increments.
+The “rate” and “intensity” dial faces rendered above reflect the standard carbon potentiometer arc of a full 270 degrees.
+The extremes of travel for each must coincide precisely with the first and last numerical increments.
 Due to manufacturing variations, this may not always occur.
 One solution is to employ a vector graphics computer program to compress or stretch the artwork.
 When choosing a pot, prefer the larger common diameter, with a smooth 1/4″ diameter shaft and grub screw to allow easier alignment with the dial scale.

 Anyone consulting a published rate book will notice both positive and negative items are listed.
 To accommodate this, a DPDT pole reversing switch can be inserted between our instrument’s transformer and mobius coil.
-Their common connections can then be swapped from those shown in the diagram to neutralise, rather than summon, the dial-specified object or condition.
+Their common connections can then be swapped from those shown in the diagram to dispell, rather than summon, the dial-specified object or condition.

 Science or Magic?

-Ideally, any “reality engineering” should attempt to align its intent and motive force with a plausible sequence of events.
+Ideally, any “reality engineering” should attempt to align its intent and motivational force with a plausible sequence of events.
 Trying to grow melons on a blade of grass would require such an immense reorganisation of the supporting ethers as to be not worth attempting.